keenborder786/DeepLearningAlgorithms/README.md

 The parts number shows the difficulty.

 The greater the number, means more difficulty.
-I have covered all of the neural networks:CNN,RNN and FFNN.
-However, Please note that the work for this rep is in Tensor Flow 1.0
+I have covered all of the neural networks:CNN,RNN and FFNN. , Please note that the work for this rep is both in Tensor Flow 1.0 and Tensorflow 2.0

 Moreover, the code files are my journey of learning tensorflow and deep learning,therefore I have not named files but numbered them therefore treat this rep as someone's journey into the world of deep learning.